ChenJustIT/Hollywood-movies_by_R-PowerBI_Project/README.md

  ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/4bf8a342-5369-461f-a677-488e7298ceb5)

-### If we continue to drop the missing values normally by drop function below, we will find that one missing value still exists in the column, Lead.
-Studio, although it looks like a blank cell in the original data source of the Excel sheet as the other missing values.
-However, it is a still blank cell when we check them by the view function after the data source is imported on R, but others contain NA.
-The course that the missing value cannot be found by colSums(is.na(df)) is that it is a blank as “”, not NA as usual.
+### During this process, we should realise that missing values include both blank values and Null values.
+The function "map_int" can find both kinds and the blank value should be replaced with NA before all the missing values can be dropped together.

-## so, we will use another function to find number of empty strings
+## Use the function to find all missing values
 map_int(df, function(x) sum(x == ""))
 ![image](https://github.com/ChenJustIT/R-Power-BI-Project/assets/150026038/2b4e4eb5-395c-46e9-9872-8f86542e6702)

-## replace empty string with NA
+## Replace empty string with NA
 df[df==""]<-NA

 ## Check for missing values again: